Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: System Model

 The incorporation of SRDs in an IAB Network is primarily driven by their ability to influence electromagnetic propagation to enhance channel conditions in the presence of obstacles.
 Operating as passive beamformers, RISs can effectively redirect incident radio signals toward specific directions.
 In contrast, NCRs are not passive; they possess the capability to amplify the received signal before retransmitting it to the intended receiver.
 However, at the system level, they play a role similar to RIS, albeit with a different implementation.

-Structurally, RISs consist of planar surfaces of many small radiating elements.
+Structurally, RISs {(shown in the bottom-left corner of Figure~\ref{fig:Sysmod})} consist of planar surfaces of many small radiating elements {\cite{ETSIGRRIS001,ETSIGRRIS002,ETSIGRRIS003} \cite{di2019smart,8796365,tsilipakos2020toward,9086766,9122596}}.
 The manipulation of phase shifts at each element enables the constructive alignment of incoming waves toward the intended direction and, at the same time, the capability to mitigate interference in other directions.
 Importantly, this process involves no power transmission; rather, it leverages the reflection of the received power.
 This is where the core aspect of \textit{passive beamformer} lies.

-On the contrary, NCR functions as an active amplify-and-forward relay, employing two back-to-back tunable phased-array panels capable of full-duplex operation\footnote{Full-duplex must be intended for the entire device as a whole: one panel can receive while the other transmits.
+On the contrary, NCR {~\cite{3GPPTR38.867}\cite{9119122,10065985,da2023system}} {(shown in the top-right corner of Figure~\ref{fig:Sysmod})} functions as an active amplify-and-forward relay, employing two back-to-back tunable phased-array panels capable of full-duplex operation\footnote{Full-duplex must be intended for the entire device as a whole: one panel can receive while the other transmits.
 The same panel cannot simultaneously transmit and receive.}.
 NCRs enhance the radio propagation environment by facilitating high-gain Non-Line-of-Sight (NLoS) paths between UEs and IAB Nodes.
 Given their amplification capability, NCRs generally offer higher bit rates compared to RISs.
 Similar to RISs, NCRs can be deployed to establish alternative paths for UEs, involving reflection and amplification.

 Despite some differences, similar operational constraints related to their hardware limitations apply to both devices.
 RISs are defined by a specific field of view (FoV) within which both incoming and reflected radio wave directions must be confined.
 In the case of NCRs, when considering a single data flow direction (either downlink or uplink), one panel is consistently active as a transmitter, while the other concurrently operates as a receiver.
 Therefore, one panel (BS panel) is always perfectly oriented toward the parent BS, while the other one (UE panel) can serve UEs located in its FoV, similarly to an RIS.
 Full-duplex NCR transmissions are the results of recent technological advancements based on sophisticated interference cancellation and isolation techniques between the two panels.
 This introduces some limitations regarding the reciprocal orientation of the two NCR panels.